huohuoren4/docs/python/pytest/how_to_guides/hook_func.md

 If the hook implementation failed with an exception, the wrapper can handle that exception using a `try-catch-finally` around the `yield`, by propagating it, supressing it, or raising a different exception entirely.

-For more information, consult the pluggy documentation about hook wrappers.
+For more information, consult the [pluggy documentation about hook wrappers](https://pluggy.readthedocs.io/en/stable/index.html#hookwrappers).

 ## Hook function ordering / call example

 For any given hook specification there may be more than one implementation and we thus generally view `hook` execution as a `1:N` function call where N is the number of registered functions.
-There are ways to influence if a hook implementation comes before or after others, i.e. the position in the N-sized list of functions:
+There are ways to influence if a hook implementation comes before or after others, i.e. the position in the `N`-sized list of functions:

 ```python
 # Plugin 1